raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 Of course, `uniq` requires memory equal to the number of unique element seen so far, and this we know that it would require an infinite amount of space to enumerate the infinite set of natural powers.
 But then again, it would also require an infinite amount of time, so we are worrying about whether we run out of space in the Universe before or after we encounter the heat-death of the Universe.

-As long as we know that an enumeration will output every finite element in a finite amount of time *and requires no more than a finite amount of space*, that is sufficient for our purposes today.
+As long as we know that an enumeration will yield every finite element in a finite amount of time *and requires no more than a finite amount of space*, that is sufficient for our purposes today.
 And our purpose here was to demonstrate definitely that the set of natural powers, like every proper subset of the set of natural numbers, is denumerable.[^heh]

 [^heh]: Actually, the set of all natural powers is identical to the set of all natural numbers, but enumerating it as powers gives us a different enumeration than enumerating the natural numbers in order.